-I was a postdoc in Gunnar Carlsson's group at Stanford University until 8/2013.
-Here are my new contact details:
+I work as a software developer at Cyfex in Zürich, Switzerland.
+Before, I was postdoc in Gunnar Carlsson's group at Stanford University.
+Here are my current contact details:

 Research interestsComputational Topology, Topological Data Analysis

 - Python Mapper (with Aravindakshan Babu)